opsec12/kspm-scan/README.md

 additive: create `kspm/rules/rbac.py` with `Rule` subclasses (they self-register via `ALL_RULES`), import that module from `kspm/rules/__init__.py`, and optionally add a loader for the new resource type if it isn't pod-spec-shaped.
-No changes needed to the CLI, scanner, or reporters.
+No changes needed to the CLI, scan, or reporters.

 ## Roadmap